coljac/typst-dnd5e/README.md

 - `logo`: Supply an `image` to put the logo on the front page.
 - `font_size`: Defaults to `12pt`.
 - `paper`: Defaults (sensibly) to `a4` (Americans, you might want `us-letter`).
+- `add_title`: (bool) Whether to print the title on the front page.
+Set to false if you've made your own image, for instance.

 From there, just about everything you need can be done with basic Typst markup.
 Some convenience functions are provided in the template: